-Tower house is an extension and modernization project of a weatherboard house completed by Melbourne-based Andrew Maynard Architects.
+Tower house is an extension and modernization project of a weatherboard house completed by Melbourne-based Austin Maynard Architects.

 The architect’s description:

 Tower House is a renovation and extension to a weatherboard house in Alphington, Victoria, Australia.
 We restored the original, where we have two kids’ rooms, a bathroom and living spaces.
 A studio, bedroom, bathroom, kitchen and dining occupy the new part of the house.
 Tower House is the result of endless conversations with a trusting, enthusiastic, patient and encouraging client.